-Can Reconfiguring Spatial Proximity between Organizational Members Promote Individual-Level Exploration?
-Evidence from a Natural Experiment
+Learning-by-Moving: Can Reconfiguring Spatial Proximity Between Organizational Members Promote Individual-level Exploration?

-The research proposes that individual-level exploration can be promoted by reconfiguring the spatial proximity between organizational members’ workspaces.
-To test this idea, I exploit a unique natural experiment in an e-commerce company where the spatial distances between organizational members’ workspaces were reconfigured because of the relocation of its headquarters.
-Results indicate that increasing the spatial proximity between workspaces of individuals who were previously physically separated leads to more individual-level exploration.
-This relationship was positively moderated by individuals’ prior organizational experience and negatively moderated by their previous social ties.
-Finally, this change in spatial proximity led to higher organizational performance.
-Overall, this study highlights the importance of an under-examined organization design element—spatial design—and its implications for individual-level exploration and firm performance.
+This research proposes that individual-level exploration can be promoted by reconfiguring the spatial proximity between organizational members’ workspaces.
+To test this idea, I exploit a natural experiment in an e-commerce company where the spatial distances between organizational members’ workspaces were reconfigured.
+Consistent with the theory I develop on learning, the results suggest that increasing the spatial proximity between workspaces of individuals who were previously physically separated leads to more individual-level exploration.
+This relationship is driven by individuals who had high prior organizational experience and those who did not have cohort ties with previously separated peers.
+Finally, the workspace reconfiguration leads to higher financial performance.
+Overall, this study highlights the importance of an under-examined organization design element—spatial design—and its implications for organizational learning, individual-level exploration, and firm performance.

-Keywords: Organization design; organizational learning; spatial proximity; individual-level exploration; microfoundations of strategy; natural experiment
+Keywords: Organization design; organizational learning; organizational spatial design; spatial proximity; seating arrangements; individual-level exploration; microfoundations of strategy; natural experiment

 Suggested Citation: Suggested Citation